The James R. Talton Jr. Leadership Award

 The award honors the late James R. Talton Jr. who was a two-term chairman of the ECU Board of Trustees, a prominent civic leader, a former chairman of the ECU Foundation and a member of the School of Business Advisory Council.
 He earned the 2001 Distinguished Alumni Service Award from both the Alumni Association and Phi Kappa Phi for his dedication to the university.

 His service in leadership positions includes the Association of Certified Public Accountants for North Carolina and South Carolina, the American Institute of Certified Public Accountants and the Institute for Management Accountants.
 He was active in Greenville and Raleigh chambers of commerce and was a guiding force for the Council for Entrepreneurial Development, the Research Triangle Regional Partnership, the North Carolina Partnership of Economic Development and the North Carolina Small Business and Technology Center.
 Mr. Talton was a trustee of Blue Cross and Blue Shield of North Carolina, and a director of WakeMed and the Triangle Chapter of the American Red Cross.
 He was inducted into the Order of the Longleaf Pine in 2003.

-The recipient of this award will be recognized and honored at the Chancellor’s Horizon Awards for Service Reception on Tuesday, March 28, 2023.
+The recipient of this award will be recognized and honored at the University Awards for Service Reception on Monday, April 8, 2024.
 A list of past recipients can be found here.